OECD Test 102 – Determining the Melting Point or Melting Range

 What is the difference between melting point and melting range?

-The melting point is a single temperature for a pure substance, while the melting range is the temperature range between the beginning and end of melting.
-A large gap often indicates an impurity or mixture .
+The melting point corresponds to a single temperature for a pure substance, while the melting range is the range of temperatures between the beginning and end of melting.
+A large difference often indicates an impurity or a mixture .

 What substances can be tested with OECD 102?

-This test applies to solid substances , organic or inorganic, non-volatile and thermally stable .
-Materials melting by decomposition require alternative methods.
+This test applies to solid , organic or inorganic, non-volatile , and thermally stable .
+Materials that melt by decomposition require alternative methods.

 Is this test mandatory for REACH or cosmetic registrations?

 Yes.
-The melting point is a physicochemical data required in most regulatory dossiers, including REACH, biocides, phytosanitary products, INCI and pharmacopoeias.
+The melting point is a physicochemical data required in most regulatory dossiers, including REACH, biocides, plant protection products, INCI and pharmacopoeias.